eag1ex/payload-resolution-manager/readme.md

 ```

+##### TODOS
+- add:methods: connect, listen, accept, send > for currently open jobs can send information to each other

 ##### Notes
 - Can be implemented on browser/client and compiled down to ES5, in next version solution will be available.